-To be sure, it was the number and nature of the current President=s signing statements which generated the formation of this Task Force and compelled our recommendations.
+To be sure, it was the number and nature of the current President's signing statements which generated the formation of this Task Force and compelled our recommendations.
 However, those recommendations are directed not just to the sitting President, but to all Chief Executives who will follow him, and they are intended to underscore the importance of the doctrine of separation of powers.
 They therefore represent a call to this President and to all his successors to fully respect the rule of law and our constitutional system of separation of powers.

 II.
-PRESIDENTIAL SIGNING STATEMENTS AND THE SEPARATION OF POWERS DOCTRINE veto message@12 And Professor Christopher Kelley, In his 2003 doctoral dissertation on this issue, noted that:
+PRESIDENTIAL SIGNING STATEMENTS AND THE SEPARATION OF POWERS DOCTRINE

-According to Professor Neil Kinkopf, signing statements have historically served Aa largely innocuous and ceremonial function@ to explain the President=s reasons for signing a bill into law and to serve to Apromote public awareness and discourse in much the same way as a
+According to Professor Neil Kinkopf, signing statements have historically served "a largely innocuous and ceremonial function" to explain the President's reasons for signing a bill into law and to serve to "promote public awareness and discourse in much the same way as a veto message" And Professor Christopher Kelley, In his 2003 doctoral dissertation on this issue, noted that:

 . . . it is what the president does with the signing statement that makes this an area of interest to those studying presidential power.
-The president can use the signing statement to reward constituents, mobilize public opinion toward his preferred policies or against his political opponents, decline to defend or enforce sections of the bill he finds to be constitutionally objectionable, reward political constituents by making political declarations regarding the supposed constitutional veracity of a section of a bill, and even move a section of law closer to his preferred policy.
-13
+The president can use the signing statement to reward constituents, mobilize public opinion toward his preferred policies or against his political opponents, decline to defend or enforce sections of the bill he finds to be constitutionally objectionable, reward political constituents by making political declarations regarding the supposed constitutional veracity of a section of a bill, and even move a section of law closer to his preferred policy.13

 According to Kinkopf, "there is nothing inherently wrong with or controversial about signing statements."
-However, the controversy arises when "a signing statement is used not to extol the virtues of the bill being signed into law, but to simultaneously condemn a provision of the new law as unconstitutional and announce the President=s refusal to enforce the unconstitutional provision."
+However, the controversy arises when "a signing statement is used not to extol the virtues of the bill being signed into law, but to simultaneously condemn a provision of the new law as unconstitutional and announce the President's refusal to enforce the unconstitutional provision."
 14